-To those of you who have never heard of that name before, “Demmin” is a small city in the North-East of Germany and it is also the place I was born, the place that my family is from and that I call “Heimat”.
+To those of you who have never heard that word before, “Demmin” is a small city in the north-east of Germany and it is also the place I was born in, the place that my family is from and that I call “Heimat”.

-And, to my utter surprise, I found a book.
-A Norwegian book, written by the Norwegian author Trude Teige called ‘Mormor danset i renget’— “Granny danced in the rain”.
+And, to my huge surprise, I found a book.
+A Norwegian book, written by the Norwegian author Trude Teige, called ‘Mormor danset i renget’— “Granny danced in the rain”.
 A family and love story that spans across decades and European borders.
 It combines Norway’s gruesome history around the “tyskerjentene” with the dark days of the mass suicide in Demmin around May 1945.
-The month when the Russians arrived from the east and took revenge on the German population.
+The month when the Russians arrived from the East and took revenge on the German population.

-Even before the Russians had set a foot into this small city, the stories of their plunders, rapes and killings further east had already arrived in Demmin and in May 1945 women, and men often together with their children killed themselves by drowning in the local rivers and lakes, by taking poison, hanging themselves, cutting their wrists or even shooting themselves.
+Even before the Russians had set a foot into this small city, the stories of their plunders, rapes and killings further east had already arrived in Demmin.
+In May 1945 women, and men often together with their children tied to them, killed themselves by drowning in the local rivers and lakes, by swallowing poison, hanging themselves, cutting their wrists or shooting themselves.
 The total number of people that lost their lives in these days can never be determined, but estimates are around 1000.

 One can now only speculate why this mass suicide actually happened here.
 A contributing reason is possibly Demmin’ s geographical location surrounded by the three rivers Peene, Trebel and Tollense.
-When the bridges were destroyed by the last German soldiers on their way out of Demmin, it was often the sheer fear, combined with being trapped on an island- like location that offered no easy route to escape.
-But, it was mainly the fear of what might come when the Russians arrive and take revenge for the gruesome deeds of the SS in the East.
-And, it is also important to remember and imagine that their leader Adolf Hitler was dead and with him their ideology, pride and future.
+When the bridges were destroyed by the last German soldiers on their way out of Demmin the people were trapped.
+It was therefore often the sheer fear of no option to escape.
+But, it was also the fear of what might come when the Russians arrive and take revenge for the gruesome deeds of the SS in the East.
+And, it is also important to remember and imagine that the leader Adolf Hitler was by then dead and with him the Nazi ideology had died, as did their former pride and future.
 A future that they were not willing to be living in.

-It is said that between 2000 — 3000 of women got married to a German, most of them in 1945, however, the actual number of those who were called “tyskerjentene” we may never be able to determine.
+It is said that between 2000 — 3000 of women got married to a German, most of them in 1945.
+However, the actual number of those “tyskerjentene” we may never be able to determine.
 Significantly though, not a single Norwegian man who was in a relationship with a German woman at the time, was ever defamed in this manner.

-Many Norwegians are therefore still waiting for Erna Solberg’s official apology and condemnation of how these women were treated by the Norwegian authorities.
+Many Norwegians were therefore still waiting for Erna Solberg’s official apology and condemnation of how these women were treated by the Norwegian authorities.

-I thought it was time I should also let Trude know about my interest in this story and my personal connection.
-Initially I was hesitant but then I thought I had to share my excitement, seeing that there are not too many “Demminer” living in Norway.
+When I found the book, I thought it was time I should also let Trude know about my interest in this story and of course my personal connection.
+Initially I was hesitant but then I thought I had to share my excitement, seeing that there are likely not too many “Demminer” living in Norway.